José Pardo y Barreda

 Pardo created a General Branch of Instruction on which inspectors in charge of the work of surveillance in the whole Republic depended.
 In the cultural field the following were established: The National Academy of History, the School of Fine Arts (Bellas Artes), the National Academy of Music, and the National Museum of History.
 The superior combat school was also founded to form major state officers.

 During his second government José Pardo confronted the consequences of the First World War, as well as the labor agitation for the obtainment of the "8 working hours" a day.
 It was finally granted on January 15, 1919.

+An Act of October 1916 prescribed (as noted by one study) “minimum wages for native workers and the payment of wages in current coin.”
+An Act of November 1918 prohibited (with exceptions) the employment of children under the age of 14, together with underground work for those under the age of 18 and night work for those under the age of 21.
+An Act of December 1918 prohibited work on Sundays and civic holidays in various workplaces.
+Also in 1918, a law was passed safeguarding pregnant workers.

 With barely a month before the end of his second term, he was ousted in a coup by Augusto B. Leguía.
 He spent the next eleven years in exile in the South of France, until his return to Lima.
 He died there in 1947.

 In 1900, Pardo married his first cousin, Carmen Heeren Barreda.
 The marriage produced seven children: Manuel, José (the Marquis of Fuente Hermosa de Miranda, until his death in 1999), Enrique, Carmen, Juan, Oscar and Felipe.
 The current Marquis, José Pardo Paredes (born 1947), is one of President Jose Pardo's grandchildren.